yy-cc-20/Angular-Test/README.md

     - HeaderComponent
     - LeftMenuComponent
 - Product
-    - ProductListComponent
+    - ProductListComponent: get product list from api
-    - ProductDetailsComponent
+    - ProductDetailsComponent: get product details from api
 - User
-    - ChangePasswordFormComponent
+    - ChangePasswordFormComponent: send new password to api
-    - MyProfileComponent
+    - MyProfileComponent: get user profile from api

 Services
-- AngularTestApiService
+- AngularTestApiService: Calling api and handle errors from api
-- AuthenticationService
+- AuthenticationService: update the value in angular, so, no need to refresh again after login logout
-- BreadcrumbService
+- BreadcrumbService: Get product name and display in breadcrumb

 Guards
 - AuthenticationGuard